-- 7.1 By reference to the Environment Agency's website, little if any of the development site is at risk from surface water flooding.
-A preliminary flood risk screening report prepared by Argyll Environmental identifies parts of the site as being susceptible to ground water flooding, albeit it also identifies a similar susceptibility for the whole of Webheath and there is no documentary evidence to support such an assessment. - 7.2 The development site gains benefits from the existence of a number of water courses close to the southern and south-western boundaries of the site.
-These water courses comprise not only ecological and environmental assets to the development but also a means of surface water disposal subject to all necessary attenuation requirements. - 8.3 The total development site has been the subject of a Preliminary Flood Risk Assessment, prepared by Weetwood, dated May 2013 and referenced 2367/FRA\v1.1, all in accordance with legislative requirements.
+- 7.1 By reference to the Environment Agency's website, the only parts of this phase of the development site at risk from surface water flooding are immediately adjacent to Spring Brook and Swan's brook. - 7.2 This phase of the development site gains benefits from the existence of the water courses close to the western and south-western boundaries of the site.
+These water courses comprise not only ecological and environmental assets to the development but also a means of surface water disposal subject to all necessary attenuation requirements. - 7.3 The total development site has been the subject of a Preliminary Flood Risk Assessment, prepared by Weetwood, dated May 2013 and referenced 2367/FRA_v1.1, all in accordance with legislative requirements.